Grade Information

 Membership on the board will include the following:

-- The Dean of The Graduate School (or their designee) who serves as the nonvoting chairperson.
+1. The Vice Provost or Dean of The Graduate School (or their designee), who serves as nonvoting chairperson.

-- A faculty dean not involved in the appeals process.
+2. A dean not involved in the appeal.

 Attendance

-- Both parties (faculty member and student) shall have the right to be assisted by advisors, who may be attorneys, and who may be present at hearings.
-The board chair must be notified in advance of the hearing who the advisors will be.
-The advisors may only consult and interact privately with their advisees and may not address the board.
-Advisors who are disruptive to the process will be asked to leave the proceedings, and the matter will go forward absent their involvement.
+1. Both parties (student and faculty member) have the right to be assisted by external advisors, who may be attorneys, and who may be present at the hearing.
+The board chair must be notified in advance about the attendance of external advisors.
+External advisors may only consult and interact privately with their advisees and may not address the board directly.

-- Witnesses may be called on behalf of either the faculty member or the student.
+2. Witnesses may be called on behalf of either the student or the faculty member.

 Procedure

-- Preparation for the Hearing - All parties must be informed of the complaint in writing by the chairperson of the Grade Appeals Board (hereafter referred to as "chairperson"), normally within five class days after the receipt of the complaint.
-Copies of documents and correspondence filed with respect to the complaint shall be provided to the interested parties through the chairperson.
-Thereafter, neither new evidence nor new charges shall be introduced before the board.
-The chairperson shall notify in writing the interested parties of the exact time and place of the hearing and shall provide existing University and/or Commonwealth policies relevant to the appeal at least five class days before the beginning of the proceedings.
-Throughout these proceedings, the burden of proof rests upon the person bringing the appeal.
+1. Preparation for the Hearing - All parties must be informed of the complaint in writing by the chairperson of the Grade Appeals Board within ten (10) class days after the receipt of the complaint.
+Copies of documents and correspondence filed with respect to the complaint will be provided to the parties through the chairperson.
+Thereafter, neither new evidence nor new charges will be introduced before the board.
+The board chair will notify in writing all parties of the exact time and place of the hearing and will provide existing University policies relevant to the appeal at least five (5) class days before the beginning of the proceedings.

-- Hearing Procedure - During the hearing, both the faculty member and the student shall be accorded ample time for statements, testimony of witnesses, and presentation of documents.
+2. Hearing Procedure - During the hearing, both the student and the faculty member are accorded time for statements, testimony of witnesses, and presentation of documents or other information already in evidence.
+Civil behavior, from all parties, is expected and required at the Grade Appeal Hearing.

 Notes

-- If the professor is not on contract or in residence on the campus, they shall have the right to appoint a faculty proxy.
+2. If the professor is not on contract or in residence on the campus, they have the right to appoint a faculty proxy.